felipenlunkes/felipenlunkes/README.md

 ## About me 💁

 Hi!
 My name is Felipe Lunkes (he/him) and I am a brazilian developer and biologist.

 I am a loyal open source user and all my projects were released with some free license.
-I have a passion for designing and implementing operating systems and I created and maintain one as a hobby, as you can see below in my active projects.
+I have a passion for designing and implementing operating systems and I created and maintain one as a hobby, as you can see below in my [projects](PROJECTS.md).
 This operating system project of mine stems from my fascination with Unix systems and a desire to better understand how an operating system works and is organized.

 I am currently studying JavaScript, Java and Python with the aim of becoming a backend and frontend developer.
-I am also a biologist with an interest in developing solutions for bioinformatics.

 > **I am in career transition and looking for an opportunity as a developer.**